jmil/Bioe421_521-MicrocontrollerApplications/Lab_01--RaspberryPiConfig/Lab01_B--GettingOnTheInternets.md

 		$ sudo apt-get install arduino

 1. Your new software should be loaded and ready to go.
-But you can reboot to use your new software:
+But let's reboot just to be safe:

 		$ sudo shutdown -r now